 A wind tunnel investigation of the pedestrian level wind environment in and around the proposed Sydney Metro Martin Place Integrated Station Development has been conducted.
-At street level, the existing wind environment near the development site is generally suitable for pedestrian sitting and standing.
+At street level, the

 The addition of the proposed towers creates some changes to wind flow patterns in the area, causing some areas to be windier and providing shelter for others.
 In general, conditions at the ground plane remain similar to the existing.
-The maximum envelope of the proposed tower on the North Site causes local degradation of the wind conditions compared with the existing configuration due to increased downwash, however the rounded shape of the proposed tower helps mitigate this downwash.
+The maximum envelope of the proposed tower on the South Site causes local degradation of the wind conditions compared with the existing configuration due to a wider tower footprint, which causes a local acceleration of winds from the south-east along Elizabeth Street and at the north-east corner of the tower.
+The colonnade of the proposed tower helps mitigate this accelerated flow, while the corner of the proposed tower remains slightly windier than in the existing configuration.
 As required in the 'Consolidated Design Guidelines', all areas are assessed as suitable for the intended use of space in this section of the city, and conditions near the station entrances meet the pedestrian standing criterion or better.